 15. Transfer ownership and change title to property and accounts, such as:

 Bank accounts and safe deposit boxes;

 Brokerage accounts, retirement accounts, stocks, bonds, and other investments;

 Cars, trucks, boats, and other vehicles;

 Real estate; and Credit cards, loans, and mortgages.
 Comply with applicable federal and state laws regarding transfer of property in the estate that is regulated, such as guns.
 See Inherited Guns In An Estate.16.
 File all tax returns due for the decedent and the estate.
 Pay applicable federal, state, and local income taxes, inheritance taxes, and estate taxes.
 Use a tax preparation software program or retain a CPA to file all required tax returns.
 For an overview of required estate tax returns, go to

-tax returns due.This is only a brief checklist.
+Estate Distribution Letter if necessary.This is only a brief checklist.
 It is not a comprehensive list of the duties of an executor or personal representative.
 For more detailed instructions on executor duties to settle an estate, consult an attorney that specializes in trusts and estates.The steps required to administer an estate may need to be completed in a different order than shown above, depending on the circumstances.
 Consult a licensed probate lawyer regarding the duties of an executor, administrator or personal representative in the state where the deceased person was domiciled at the time of death.For more information on the steps an executor needs to take to administer an estate, refer to our overview of estate administration.